 Jessica Alba looks at an Environmental Defense Fund program bringing environmental management to corporate America.
 Chris Hayes went to New York's Far Rockaways to visit with another community devastated by Hurricane Sandy.
 And Thomas Friedman found a story about Egypt's Arab Spring taking him in a direction he hadn't anticipated: to Kansas.

-• Recycling, reducing waste and changing to energy-efficient lightbulbs might seem like real snoozer issues to longtime enviros, but EDF’s Climate Corps takes the time to bring those pragmatic tips and solutions to a suddenly-interested corporate world whose adoption of such green tactics could save millions of dollars.
-Also, carbon emissions.
-Win-win.
-The moments?
-Right.
-Spot the aluminum cans thrown away after a recycling presentation or the lightbulb going off over an exec’s head as he realizes how much green lightbulbs can save his balance sheet.
+• Spot the aluminum cans thrown away after a recycling presentation and the lightbulb going off over an exec’s head as he realizes just how much green lightbulbs can save his balance sheet.

 • Michael C. Hall has a knack for emotional TV moments (Six Feet Under finale, anyone?) and this one’s a whopper.
 A Bangladeshi garment worker who’s rehabbing after his traumatic injury in the Rana Plaza disaster shows Hall his rural home – or rather, where his family migrated after their ancestral home was lost to two cyclones in two years.

 "Why should we care about climate change?
 And, to a lesser extent, "What can we do about it?"
 The season finale featured an interview with President Barack Obama, an amazing glacial expedition in the Andes and the conclusion of Michael C. Hall's poignant trip to Bangladesh.